-I am due to exchange contracts on my flat.
-I had a double glazing fitted in April 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's mortgage company, Clydesdale are being a right pain.
-The Dalston solicitor who is on the Clydesdale conveyancing panel is saying indemnity insurance will be fine but Clydesdale are requiring a building regulation certificate.
-Why do Clydesdale have a conveyancing panel if they don't accept advice from them?
+I am selling my apartment.
+I had a double glazing fitted in January 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
+My buyer's mortgage company, UBS are being problematic.
+The Dalston solicitor who is on the UBS conveyancing panel is happy to accept ‘lack of building regulation’ insurance but UBS are requiring a building regulation certificate.
+Why do UBS have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Clydesdale have referred the matter to their valuer.
-The reason why Clydesdale may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that UBS have referred the matter to their valuer.
+The reason why UBS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 Do you have any top tips for leasehold conveyancing in Dalston with the intention of speeding up the sale process?